deeprest/sagaGitlabMirror/Design.md

 give you a goal
-mechanics: give you abilities to reach that goal provide obstacles to challenge your progress overcoming the challenge is the source of enjoyment; not too hard or too easy.
+mechanics: give you abilities to reach that goal provide obstacles to challenge your progress overcoming the challenge is one source of enjoyment; not too hard or too easy.

 # Influences
 - dash, walljump, charged shot.
 Mega Man X (1993)